rticommunity/rticonnextdds-examples/examples/polling_read/cs/README.txt

 This is normal and is only informing you that the subscriber/publisher code has not been replaced, which is fine since all the source files for the example are already provided.

+Rtiddsgen generates two solutions for Visual Studio C++ and C#, that you will use to build the types and the C# example, respectively.
+First open
+poll_type-dotnet4.0.sln and build the solution.
+Once you've done that, open poll_example-csharp.sln and build the C# example.

 Running C# Example
 ===================